bleachkitty/BleachLua/README.md

 * You must be on Lua 5.2.x or Lua 5.3.x.
 Earlier versions are not supported, nor is Lua 5.4 supported.

 One big note: I am primarily a game developer, not an open-source library creator.
 This code is provided as-is.
 No effort has been made to get this to work on other platforms or compilers, but it *should* be fine.
 I will continue to update it with features and bug fixes, but probably won't create a fancy CMAKE script or anything.
 If you want to do that, go for it.  :)  Feel free to submit a pull request if you like and I'll integrate it in.

+##Getting Started

+The best way to get started is to load up the sample project and see how it works.
+It's heavily commented and demonstrates the key features of the library.
+There's a lot more of course, but this should get you started.
+Feel free to message me if you have any questions at all.